goFrendiAsgard/No-CMS/readme.md

 -----
 * Models deal with every data in your module
 * Models must be located at your_no_cms_installation_path/modules/your_module_name/models
-* Every model musth contains a class which extends CMS_Model:
+* Every model must contains a class which extends CMS_Model:

 ```php
    <?php